-20. Related party transactions
+19. Related party transactions

 Transactions between the Company and its subsidiaries have been eliminated on consolidation and are not disclosed in this note.
-Details of transactions between the Company and other related parties are disclosed below.
+Details of transactions between the Company and other related parties are disclosed below, with the exception of the Promissory Note and HPX Placement, which are disclosed in Note 9 and Note 11, respectively.